 What’s happening

-We are building a new bridge on Jarrahdale Road, over Gooralong Brook, replacing the existing timber structure which is over 60 years old and in poor condition.
+We are building a new bridge on Jarrahdale Road, over Gooralong Brook, replacing the existing timber structure which was over 60 years old and in poor condition.

-The new bridge will be built using a combination of steel and concrete, ensuring its longevity as part of the local road network and minimising any risk of damage in the event of a fire.
+This new bridge has been built using a combination of steel for the guardrails and a concrete structure, ensuring its longevity as part of the local road network and minimising any risk of damage in the event of a fire.

 It has been designed without a central pier, restoring the natural flow of the Gooralong Brook.
-In keeping with current design standards, the traffic lanes will each be widened by more than one metre and an improved path will be built on the western side.
-Upgraded street lighting and drainage will complete the project.
+In keeping with current design standards, the bridge traffic lanes have been widened by more than one metre, and an improved path built on the western side.

-This $4 million project is being managed by Main Roads, on behalf of the Shire of Serpentine Jarrahdale, and completion is expected by mid-2025.
+This $4 million project is being managed by Main Roads, on behalf of the Shire of Serpentine Jarrahdale.
 It is funded by the Australian Government’s Bridges Renewal Program, the State Government and the Shire of Serpentine Jarrahdale.

 What to expect during construction?